The name of this Association shall be THE SOCIETY OF UNIVERSITY SURGEONS.

 The Officers of the Association shall be a President, a President-Elect, a Secretary, a Treasurer, and three Councilors-at-Large, elected by ballot.
 No officer may be elected who will attain Senior membership during their term.
 The President and President-Elect shall be elected for one year, and the President-Elect shall automatically become President.
 The Secretary, Treasurer and Councilors-at-Large shall be elected for three years.
 The Secretary shall be elected one year in advance of the Secretary’s three year term.

-The Executive Council shall consist of the President, the President- Elect, the Secretary, the Secretary-Elect, the Treasurer, the Chairpersons of the Standing Committees, the three most recent Past Presidents, three Councilors-at-Large, the SUS representatives to Council of Academic Societies/Association of American Medical Colleges, Board of Governors with the American College of Surgeon, NABR, ABS, the Surgery Editorial Board appointee, the representative the ACS scholarship committee and the President of the SUS Foundation.
+The Executive Council shall consist of the President, the President- Elect, the Secretary, the Secretary-Elect, the Treasurer, the Chairs of the Standing Committees, the three most recent Past Presidents, three Councilors-at-Large, the SUS representatives to the Council of Academic Societies/Association of American Medical Colleges (CFAS/AAMC), American College of Surgeons (ACS) Board of Governors and Surgical Research Committee (SRC), National Association for Biomedical Research (NABR), American Board of Surgery (ABS), the Surgery Journal Editorial Board appointee, and the President of the SUS Foundation.
 It is the function of the Council to meet annually prior to the annual Business Meeting for consideration of matters to be presented to the Society at Large.
 The Council shall also receive the recommendations of the Membership Committee, and shall recommend candidates for election, according to the procedure outlined in Article III.
 All resolutions shall be referred to the Executive Council and shall be presented to the Society for vote upon recommendation of the Council.

 SECTION 1.
 It shall be the duty of the President to preside at all meetings of the Society, to give the deciding vote, to see that the rules of order and decorum are properly enforced in all deliberations of the Society, and to sign the approved proceedings of each meeting.